sthagen/stativ/docs/index.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of stativ](https://todo.sr.ht/~sthagen/stativ).
+Feature requests and bug reports are best entered in the [todos of stativ](https://todo.sr.ht/~sthagen/stativ).
 ## Primary Source repository

 The primary source repository of [stativ is at sourcehut](https://git.sr.ht/~sthagen/stativ)